Sleep is essential to help maintain good health during pregnancy. Lack of sleep can cause irritability, nausea and fatigue.

 Pregnancy not only brings about a change in a woman’s body size but it can bring a significant increase in her breast size.
 Your breasts will often be tender, swollen and heavy.
 That’s why a lot of women will choose to sleep in their bra in the later stages of their pregnancy or post birth.

-Should you decided to sleep in a bra, wearing a supportive nursing sleep bra is a great idea throughout your pregnancy and beyond.
+Should you decided to sleep in a bra, wearing a supportive maternity sleep bras is a great idea throughout your pregnancy and beyond.
 We recommend wearing a sleep bra that has plenty of stretch to allow for your changing shape.
 Ideally it should be made from a natural fabric such as cotton or bamboo to allow the skin to breath.
 A non-wired option is better suited as it will provide comfort with out restriction.

 A lot of women find sleeping on their side difficult.
 Invest in lots of extra pillows or an especially designed pregnancy pillow.
 Place the pillows behind your back, between your legs and in front for support.
 The pillows will help to relieve any pressure you may experience whilst sleeping.